anustupdas/YOLO-Image-detection-service-Fast-API/image-detection-service/README.md

 ## Changelog

 * `0.1.0`
-    * First Version of the example template service
+    * First Version of the image detection service